Wilenty/7zTC-7-ZIP-NanaZip-Theme-Changer/README.md

-# 7zTC v2.5 (7-ZIP/NanaZip Theme Changer)
+# 7zTC v3.0 (7-ZIP/NanaZip Theme Changer)

 This program is much better version of this one: https://github.com/Wilenty/7-Zip-Theme-Manager-remake-of-version-2.1

 **The changes are (and will be) described below the main program description.**

-Now you can install 7-zip and apply any/all themes in one execution.
+Now you can install 7-zip and apply any theme in one execution.
 Also, you can import theme(s) from installed/portable 7-zip as in 7zTM.

 And it supports "a bit more" than 3 languages (about 70).
 Some messages in the program are only in English, because they have not been translated in the InnoSetup.